aws/karpenter-provider-aws/website/content/en/preview/upgrade/upgrade-guide.md

    Image: public.ecr.aws/karpenter/controller:v0.31.0@sha256:d29767fa9c5c0511a3812397c932f5735234f03a7a875575422b712d15e54a77
    ```

-2. Review for breaking changes: If you are already running Karpenter v0.31, you can skip this step.
-If you are running an earlier Karpenter version, you need to review the upgrade notes each minor release to make sure that you deal with any breaking changes that might have been introduced.
-See [Release Upgrade Notes]({{< relref "#release-upgrade-notes" >}}) for details on each previous Karpenter version.
+2. Review for breaking changes: If you are already running Karpenter v0.31.x, you can skip this step.
+If you are running an earlier Karpenter version, you need to review the upgrade notes for each minor release.

 3. Set environment variables for your cluster: